 For Anubis users experiencing such problem Merging recommends the use of the Power over Ethernet (PoE).
 To avoid ground loop issues connect the Anubis RJ45 RAVENNA network port to suitable PoE+ source (network switch) and disconnect Anubis the DC power connector.
 In most cases this will solve the problem.

 If you cannot use PoE and if a ground loop noise remains apparent in your headphones and/or monitors when using balanced cables, while you are unable to find the source of the second path to ground in your set up.
 You can get a ground loop isolator noise suppressor box that prevents audible ground loop issues.

-Note that a buzzing noise, can also be caused to magnetic field interference.
-If your Anubis is very near; Laptops/Computers (with fan), power amps, speakers, guitar pickups or any device that includes a magnet.
-In this case we suggest that you keep your Anubis at a distance of at least 60 cm to those devices and/or have the Anubis fan set to Low mode.
+Note that a buzzing noise, can also be caused by magnetic field interference.
+If your Anubis is very near and of the following devices: Laptops/Computers (with fan), power amps, speakers, guitar pickups or any device that includes a magnet.
+In this case we suggest that you keep your Anubis at a distance of at least 60 cm from those devices and/or have the Anubis fan set to Low mode.